Transaction Categorization

 orsa = Orsa(api_key=os.environ["ORSA_API_KEY"])

-def enrich_transaction(descriptor: str, country: str = None) -> dict:
+def enrich_transaction(descriptor: str) -> dict:

-result = orsa.brand.transaction_identifier(
+result = orsa.brand.transaction_identifier(transaction_info=descriptor)

 return {

-"merchant": result.name,
+"merchant": result.match.name,

-"domain": result.domain,
+"domain": result.match.domain,

 }Batch Processing